 More than 90 banks branches and 124 ATMs spread across the different districts

-Agro-Food, specially Olive Oil: North Lebanon is home to 41% of Lebanon’s olive trees, the highest rate in the country, in addition to 274 out of 544 olive mills operating in the country.
+Agro-Food, specially Olive Oil: North Lebanon is home to 41% of Lebanon’s olive trees, the highest rate in the country, in addition to 11 olive oil companies and 274 out of 544 olive mills operating in the country.
 Olive groves are grown in six major regions extending from North to South: Batroun, Koura, Zgharta, in addition to several other subordinate areas.

 Industry, specially Furniture: The furniture sector in Tripoli is highly concentrated geographically and forms an important cluster.
 It is mainly concentrated in 3 areas of Tripoli and operates across the value chain, from processing wood, to manufacturing, sales, and transportation.